-In this article, we’ll explain what cross-cutting analytics is and why it’s important for any company that promotes itself on the internet.
+In this article, we’ll explain what end-to-end analytics is and why it’s important for any company that promotes itself on the internet.
 Then we’ll show concrete examples of business problems that can be solved with the help of end-to-end analytics and describe the main steps of implementing it.

 - Problems of popular analytics systems, or why Google Analytics isn’t enough

 - What opportunities does end-to-end analytics offer businesses?

 - How to set up business intelligence system